John Russell (actor): Career

 In 1958, he appeared as Saylor Hornbook on Cheyenne in the episode titled "Dead to Rights".
-In 1958, he was cast in his best-known role: the stolid, taciturn Marshal Dan Troop, the lead character in Lawman, an ABC/Warners hit Western series that ran for four years.
+In 1958, he was cast in his best-known role: the stolid, taciturn Marshal Dan Troop, the lead character in Lawman, an ABC/Warner Bros. hit Western series that ran for four years.
 Co-starring alongside Peter Brown, who played Deputy Johnny McKay, and Peggie Castle as Birdcage Saloon owner Lily Merrill, Russell portrayed a US frontier peace officer mentoring his younger compatriot.
-Russell also appeared in other motion pictures for Warner Bros., notably as a Sioux chieftain in Yellowstone Kelly (1959), as well as a rich, corrupt cattle rancher, Nathan Burdette, in the highly successful Howard Hawks Western Rio Bravo (1959), starring John Wayne.
+Russell also appeared in other motion pictures for Warner Bros., notably as a Sioux chieftain in Yellowstone Kelly (1959) and as a rich, corrupt cattle rancher, Nathan Burdette, in the highly successful Howard Hawks Western Rio Bravo (1959), starring John Wayne.
 At the same time, Russell guest-starred in an episode of NBC's adventure series Northwest Passage.
 In 1969, Russell appeared in five episodes of the Robert Wagner series, It Takes a Thief: "Guess Who's Coming To Rio?"
-(January 9, 1969), "Saturday Night In Venice" (September 25, 1969), "The Blue, Blue Danube" (October 30, 1969), "Payoff In The Piazza" (November 13, 1969) and "A Friend In Deed" (November 27, 1969).
+(January 9, 1969), "Saturday Night in Venice" (September 25, 1969), "The Blue, Blue Danube" (October 30, 1969), "Payoff in The Piazza" (November 13, 1969), and "A Friend in Deed" (November 27, 1969).

 Throughout the remainder of his movie career, he played secondary roles in more than 20 films, including several A.C.
-Lyles Westerns and three films directed by his friend Clint Eastwood, most notably as Marshal Stockburn, the chief villain in Eastwood's 1985 film Pale Rider.
+Lyles Westerns and three films directed by his friend, Clint Eastwood, most notably as Marshal Stockburn, the chief villain in Eastwood's 1985 film Pale Rider.
 Russell also appeared as Bloody Bill Anderson in Eastwood's 1976 Western The Outlaw Josey Wales.
 He appeared in the second season of the Filmation children's science-fiction series Jason of Star Command.
 He played Commander Stone, a blue-skinned alien from Alpha Centauri.
-He replaced James Doohan, who had played the commander in the previous season, but left to start working on Star Trek: The Motion Picture (1979).